devthagichu/mpesa-express/readME.md

  # MPESA EXPRESS

- Mpesa Express is an open source library Designed, Developed and maintained by Dev Thagichu [ https://github.com/devthagichu ].
+ Mpesa Express is an open source library Designed, Developed and Maintained by Dev Thagichu [ https://github.com/devthagichu ].

  The Library is a wrapper around Safaricom's Daraja API that can be used in Node JS Applications